Migrating Litecli From Mypy to Ty

 info: rule `unresolved-attribute` is enabled by default

-Note: Configuring the project root took some trial and error, as the documentation lacked clear examples.
-I found the solution by examining other projects’ configurations on GitHub.
-Definitely a scope for improvement!
+Note: Configuring the project root required some trial and error, as the documentation lacked clear examples.

 Key Differences and Observations